- Your package may be stuck at customs because the import items are prohibited or because of incorrect paperwork

 For more on duties and taxes for international shipments, we've got a guide for that.

 Ensure there is no missing or incorrect paperwork

-Unfortunately if you have chosen to use a slower form of shipping such as airmail, in many countries customs is a slow and stressful process.
+Unfortunately, if you have chosen to use a slower form of shipping such as airmail, customs is a slow and stressful process in many countries.
 Be prepared to simply wait to receive your shipment.
 Often, shipments are held up in customs to check that the contents of the package and the value of the goods were declared accurately.
-There is little that can be done to stop or speed up these random checks and attempts to such may just be a waste of time.
+There is little that can be done to stop or speed up these random checks and attempts to do such may just be a waste of time.
 If you are a shipper, the best you can do is properly declare the items you send by carefully filling in the proper documentation.

 If your shipment is sent via the postal system, waiting is often the best option, as tracking is notoriously unreliable and often it’s better to just relax.
 Your shipment will come eventually, but it might take some time.
 Keeping calm is part of the battle, try not to stress too much about the delays, your shipment will come eventually.
 Sometimes the package tracking can be inaccurate, packages can disappear somewhere and reappear elsewhere, hold on, it will come.
 Fortunately, the postal system is great when it comes to customs – your shipment will be automatically cleared and released, you just need to wait and pay any payable taxes if you’re approached, it is a very easy process but also very slow.